 A multidisciplinary project with the aim of developing and validate a new technique based on geometric optics and computer vision techniques to determine, in a reasonable time and with precision, alignment errors in heliostats to improve the efficiency of concentrating solar power tower plants

 - We participated in the “Semana de la ciencia” programOn November 4th, we received a group from “Siglo XXI” high school where we gave an introduction to concentrating solar power and optical techniques.
 After that, the students visited our testbed where we run a practical demonstration of the detection […]

 - New round of field tests at Plataforma Solar de AlmeríaWe visited again the biggest centre for research, development and testing in Europe devoted to concentrated solar energy technologies.
 This time, we spent a whole week working on canting heliostats using our technique and the preliminary results seemed promising.
 Now […]

 - Communications accepted in Solar Paces 2021We are proud to announce that we got three communications accepted in Solar Paces.
 One of them as an oral session and two more as posters.
-Quantification of Canting Errors: Technique Combining Camera Vision with Theoretical (Oral) Detecting the Reflection […]
+Quantification of Canting Errors: Technique Combining Camera Vision with Theoretical (Oral presentation) Detecting the […]

 - First tests at Plataforma Solar de AlmeríaWe have been to an actual thermosolar plant for a first approach towards the upcoming real-world tests in the VISHELIO project.
 We were able to select a suitable testing place with two full-fledged heliostats that suited the project’s needs.
 On […]